 a change event;

-an error; or
+an error event; or

-provision of false or misleading information under clause 4.5.4(1)(e) or 5.6.4(4),
+provision of false or misleading information under clause 4.5.6(1)(v) or 5.6.7(5),

 the forecast opex and forecast aggregate value of commissioned assets required to be used by the EDB to calculate the amount carried forward for the disclosure year in which the event occurred and each subsequent disclosure year prior to the effective date of the amendment to the price-quality path, is the amount specified by the Commission in the amended DPP determination or amended CPP determination.

-An EDB subject to a CPP (other than a quality standard variation CPP) must calculate the amount carried forward for each disclosure year of the preceding DPP regulatory period applicable to the EDB using any alternative forecast opex and forecast aggregate value of commissioned assets specified by the Commission in the CPP determination.
+An EDB subject to a CPP must calculate the amount carried forward for each disclosure year of the preceding DPP regulatory period applicable to the EDB using any alternative forecast opex and forecast aggregate value of commissioned assets specified by the Commission in the CPP determination.

-Following expiration of a CPP (other than a quality standard variation CPP) applicable to the EDB, the EDB must calculate the amount carried forward for each remaining disclosure year of the current DPP regulatory period using any forecast opex and forecast aggregate value of commissioned assets notified by the Commission, unless the EDB becomes subject to a new CPP.
+Following expiration of a CPP applicable to the EDB, the EDB must calculate the amount carried forward for each remaining disclosure year of the current DPP regulatory period using any forecast opex and forecast aggregate value of commissioned assets notified by the Commission, unless the EDB becomes subject to a new CPP.

 3.3.14 Calculating incentive adjustments for other events